 Reminders quick toolbar

-Speaking of Reminders, it's one of the apps Apple spruced up for iOS 13, and at least one change is more than cosmetic.
-Apple is adding a quick toolbar to Reminders that will live just above the on-screen keyboard.
+Speaking of Reminders, it's one of the apps Apple has revamped for iOS 13, and at least one change is more than cosmetic.
+Apple has added a quick toolbar to Reminders that will live just above the on-screen keyboard.
 From the toolbar, you'll be able to add times, flags, attachments, locations and other information to your reminder with just a few quick taps.

 A better look for Photos

 If you're like me, you take a lot of duplicate photos (I like capturing multiple shots just to make sure my thumb hasn't inadvertently snuck into the frame) and find your photo roll is filled with screenshots.
-Photos in iOS 13 is going to hide those from view, so you only see your top shots.
+Photos in iOS 13 hides those from view, so you only see your top shots.

-Some of the changes Apple has planned for the Mail app in iOS 13 aren't life-altering, but they should make managing your incoming and outgoing messages a little bit easier.
-For example, Apple is extending the Reply menu beyond just Reply, Reply All, Forward and Print to include quick access to options such as marking a message as unread, moving it to junk or a different mailbox, getting notifications of any replies, and adding flag options.
+Some of the changes Apple implemented in the Mail app in iOS 13 aren't life-altering, but they should make managing your incoming and outgoing messages a little bit easier.
+For example, Apple extended the Reply menu beyond just Reply, Reply All, Forward and Print to include quick access to options such as marking a message as unread, moving it to junk or a different mailbox, getting notifications of any replies, and adding flag options.

 From the extended Reply menu, you'll also be able to access a new Mute Thread feature that mutes notifications from active email threads that you've long since lost interest in following.
 That mute works across all your Apple devices.

 Create a Memoji in Contacts

 Don't file this feature under earth-shattering, but it does add an element of fun and personalization to your iPhone.
-Within the Contacts app, you'll be able to create Memojis, either for yourself or your contacts, to give the contact card a little personality.
+Within the Contacts app, you can create Memojis, either for yourself or your contacts, to give the contact card a little personality.